Ingeltherp History, Family Crest & Coats of Arms

 The place name literally means "outlying farmstead or hamlet of a man called Ingjaldr," from the Old Scandinavian (Viking) personal name + "thorp."
 St Michael's church consists of a nave, chancel, and aisles, with a tower and a Norman font.

 Early History of the Ingeltherp family

-Another 219 words (16 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Ingeltherp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ingeltherp research.
+Another 110 words (8 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Ingeltherp History in all our PDF Extended History products and printed products wherever possible.

 Ingeltherp Spelling Variations